mlange-42/planetary-defense/DEVLOG.md

 # Development Log

+## 2021/12/28 -- Save/load games, binary releases

+* Implemented saving and loading of games (and the bare planet)
+* Set up binary releases for Linux and Windows (MacOS requires some more work, see #36)

 ## 2021/12/27 -- City-centric Economy implemented

 Over the past days, I implemented the plan from the previous entry.